 In Tekken3 and Tag Tournament, Ogre has many moves from several characters who didn't appear in the game, most notably Jun, who is rumored to have been killed by him.
 He also has some of Anna's moves because Anna was originally not going to be included in Tekken 3 as the games were trying to phase out clone characters.

 Raven was introduced as a replacement character for Kunimitsu.
-As Kunimitsu's moves were almost entirely the same as Yoshimitsu's with a few exclusive moves, a new fighting style was developed for Raven, and her exclusive moves were given to added to his moveset.
+As Kunimitsu's moves were almost entirely the same as Yoshimitsu's with a few exclusive moves, a new fighting style was developed for Raven, and her exclusive moves were added to his moveset.

 All Jacks from Gun Jack onwards are considered regular Jacks, but have the flying move introduced by Tekken 2's Prototype Jack.
 P. Jack only existed in the first place because the first two games had subbosses.

 Lee Chaolan had the same moves as Marshall Law with a few added in the first two games.
 Tekken 3 introduced Forest Law who has more flips and is more fast moving than Marshall.
 The Lee Chaolan of Tekken Tag added more of Forest's moves to Lee's moveset, and some more kicks to make him unique.
 When Marshall returned in Tekken 4, he was like his old self, whereas Lee was more similar to Forest.
 By Tekken 5, Lee is completely distinct with more kicks, and this is most obvious in Tekken Tag 2 when Forest returned after several absences from games.